 (c) any circumstance arising at the service that poses a risk to the health, safety or wellbeing of a child or children attending the service;

+(ca) the attendance at the approved education and care service of any additional child or children being educated and cared for in an emergency in the circumstances set out in regulation 123(5), including —

+(i) a description of the emergency; and

+(ii) a statement by the approved provider that the approved provider had taken into account the safety, health and wellbeing of all the children attending the education and care service when deciding to provide education and care to the additional child or children;

 (d) in the case of a family day care service, any change to the State or Territory in which the family day care service operates;

 (e) in the case of a family day care service, if a new approved family day care venue is added to the service.

+[Regulation 175 amended in Gazette 13 Dec 2013 p.
+6166.]

 176. Time to notify certain information to Regulatory Authority

 (1) For the purposes of section 174(3) of the Law, a notice must be provided within 7 days of the relevant event or within 7 days of the approved provider becoming aware of the relevant information.